NAVRockClimber/NAVRockClimber.github.io/_posts/2019-12-16-handle-secrets-in-bc.md

 icon: fa-key
 ---

 On my last visit at the NAV TechDays I had a chat with Wael AbuSeada (Security Expert at Microsoft) and Gert Robyns (Principal Software Engineer at Microsoft) on handling secrets in Business Central.
 I tried to save an OAuth key in the Isolated Storage and wanted their opinion on that.
 A few days later back home I found a piece of code in repo, similar to the one below.
 It was used for authenticating against an Azure Function.
 After a bit of digging I had to learn there was even a mail send around with a key that should be changed.
-I immediately felt tearing my hair out.
+I immediately felt like tearing my hair out.

 ```pascal
 local procedure GetKey(): Text